-Life is full of occasions to celebrate – the lives of loved ones, weddings, anniversaries, retirements, etc. The Champaign Park District’s tree program offers opportunities to plant a tree in one of our parks to recognize those moments.
-Trees are planted twice annually.
-Deadline for spring planting is March 1st.
-Deadline for fall planting is September 1st.
+Life is full of occasions to celebrate – the lives of loved ones, weddings, anniversaries, retirements, etc. The Champaign Park District’s Celebration Tree program offers opportunities to plant a tree in one of our parks to recognize those moments.
+See Tree Donation Prices tab for details.

 A donation of $250 to the Champaign Parks Foundation, covers the cost of the tree, the installation by staff, and the maintenance of the tree for the duration of its life.